 Elate is a Canadian company and part of the conscious beauty movement.
 Their packaging is around 75% waste-free as some products of their liquid products contain recyclable plastic, but they are committed to becoming 100% plastic-free and zero waste.

-Their products are cruelty-free certified, 100% vegan and gluten-free so safe for use by those who have celiac disease.
-Their ingredients are 75% organic with a focus on fair trade.
+All products are cruelty-free certified, 100% vegan and gluten-free so safe for use by those who have celiac disease.
+The ingredients are 75% organic with a focus on fair trade.

 They do seem to use palm oil, but it’s been sustainably sourced and supplied by RSPO certified suppliers.